souraj93/React-Custom-Dynamic-Table/README.md

       key: "profileImage", // key written in the table data, same should be present as the key for the headerFormat
       image: true, // to display image in the column
-      altImageText: "profile" // alternate text for the alt attribute of the img tag }, // configuation for image type data
+      altImageText: "profile" // alternate text for the alt attribute of the img tag }, // configuration for image type data
     userId: {
       head: "User Id", // column header to be displayed
       key: "userId", // key written in the table data, same should be present as the key for the headerFormat